YlsooCorp/aivory-pro/kb/systems/app-routing.md

-# Big-AGI Routing & Display States
+# Ylsoo Aivory Routing & Display States

-This document describes the routing architecture and display state hierarchy in Big-AGI, from top-level providers down to component-level states.
+This document describes the routing architecture and display state hierarchy in Ylsoo Aivory, from top-level providers down to component-level states.

 ## Overview

-Big-AGI uses Next.js Pages Router with a provider stack that determines what users see based on application state and configuration.
+Ylsoo Aivory uses Next.js Pages Router with a provider stack that determines what users see based on application state and configuration.

 ## Quick Reference: Route Configurations